nextthingco/docs/Gadget-docs/source/includes/_build.md

 ## Example Images

-Start a project with one of our Python example images.
+Start a project with one of our example images.
 You can either pull an example from our official [NTC Docker Hub](https://hub.docker.com/r/nextthingco/) or `git clone` the repository to your development computer.
 All Dockerfiles and supporting files are found [here](https://github.com/NextThingCo/Gadget-Docker-Examples).

 Here you will find examples to get you started with popular sensors and breakout boards as well as how to load and run custom code.

-###
+* [Web Server:](https://hub.docker.com/u/nextthingco/) - Use Nginx to create a simple web server.
+	`image: nextthingco/webserver`
+* [GPIO in C](https://hub.docker.com/u/nextthingco/) - Blink an LED on pin 36, CSID0.
+Cross compile C applications easily in a Dockerfile.
+* [GPIO in Go](https://hub.docker.com/u/nextthingco/) - Blink an LED on pin 36, CSID0.
+Written in the [Go](https://golang.org/) language.

 ## Edit Examples